nextgis/docs_ngweb/source/sysadmin_updates.rst

 * Automatic downsampling of a social preview image to 1600x630 pixels.
 * Better support for KML: LIBKML GDAL driver is used when available.
 * Filtering features by ID in feature REST API.
-* Layers with an "id" field can be loaded if the field has an integer type.
+* Layers with an "id" field can be loaded if the field has an int32 type.
 * Information about available distribution versions in the control panel.
 * Experimental storage accounting and estimation subsystem.